chutter/FilterZone/README.md

 4) Install FilterZone by typing in your R console: devtools::install_github("chutter/FilterZone"), and repeat Step 3.

 5) Devtools should finish and say the packages loaded properly.
-Load the package with library(AstralPlane) and library(FilterZone).
+Load the packages with library(AstralPlane), library(FilterZone), and library(data.table).

 And installation should be complete.